c0c0n3/teadal.proto/docs/arch/runtime/integration.md

 }
 ```

-For the policy to have effect, the developers needs to add the above
+For the policy to have effect, the developer needs to add the above
 `allow` rule to the list of rules in the Rego entry module whose code
 is in `security/opa/rego/main.rego`.
 The Rego snippet below shows how
 to do that.